stobys/laravel-settings/README.md

 then run `composer update`:

-After updating composer, Register the ServiceProvider to the `providers` array in `config/app.php`
+After updating composer, ServiceProvider and Facade class will be registered automatically, no need to register them manually.

-    'SylveK\LaravelSettings\SettingsServiceProvider',

-Add an alias for the facade to `aliases` array in  your `config/app.php`

-    'Settings'  => SylveK\LaravelSettings\Facades\Settings::class,

 Publish the config and migration files now (Attention: This command will not work if you don't follow previous instruction):

     $ php artisan vendor:publish --provider="SylveK\LaravelSettings\SettingsServiceProvider" --force

 Change `config/settings.php` according to your needs.
-If you change `db_table`, don't forget to change the table's name in the migration file as well.

 Create the `settings` table.